silconsystem/Gensokyo_LibGdx/README.md

 equip 'Super-Shortwave' and 'Final Spark' and so on...
 There is several shield types available for the player to postpone death a bit aswell.

+I chose the tyrian source as a base since its easy to add new objects and playermodels, weapontypes and shields when the engine is finished.

 the games concept is identical with the amiga/DOS game tyrian, you'll find a link to a free version with the aforementioned svn repository.